buddhist-uni/buddhist-uni.github.io/_content/monographs/from-heart-and-hand-2_jayasaro.md

 ---

-A collection of one-page Dhamma summaries handwritten daily by Ajahn Jayasaro "to all those with limited time at their disposal.
+A collection of one-page Dhamma summaries handwritten daily by Ajahn Jayasaro "to all those with limited time at their disposal."